magento/composer-root-update-plugin/docs/class_descriptions.md

    - Entry point into the resolution functionality
    - Calls the relevant resolve function for each `composer.json` field that can be updated
  - **`findResolution()`**
+   - For an individual field value, compare the original Magento value to the target Magento value, and if a delta is found, check if the user's installation has a customized value for the field then apply the appropriate resolution
+ - **`prettify()`**
+   - Formats a field value to be human-readable if a preset pretty value is not present
+ - **`solveIfConflict()`**
-   - For an individual field value, compare the original Magento value to the target Magento value, and if a delta is found, check if the user's installation has a customized value for the field.
-If the user has changed the value, resolve the conflict according to the CLI command options: use the user's custom value, override with the target Magento value, or interactively ask the user which of the two values should be used
+   - If the user has a field value that conflicts with an expected delta, resolve the conflict according to the CLI command options: use the user's custom value, override with the target Magento value, or interactively ask the user which of the two values should be used
  - **`resolveLinkSection()`**
    - For a given `composer.json` section that consists of links to package versions/constraints (such as the `require` and `conflict` sections), call `findLinkResolution()` for each package constraint found in either the original Magento root or the target Magento root
+ - **`resolveLink()`**
+   - Helper function to call `findResolution()` for a particular package for use by `resolveLinkSection()`
+ - **`getConstraintValues()`**
+   - Helper function to get the raw and pretty forms of a link for comparison
+ - **`applyLinkChanges()`**
+   - Adjust the json values for a link section according to the resolutions calculated by `resolveLinkSection()`
  - **`resolveArraySection()`**
    - For a given `composer.json` section that consists of data that is not package links (such as the `"autoload"` or `"extra"` sections), call `resolveNestedArray()` and accept the new values if changes were made
  - **`resolveNestedArray()`**
    - Recursively processes changes to a `composer.json` value that could be a nested array, calling `findResolution()` for each "leaf" value found in either the original Magento root or the target Magento root
+ - **`resolveFlatArray()`**
+   - Process changes to the non-associative portion of an array field value, treating it as an unordered set
- - **`findLinkResolution()`**
+ - **`resolveAssociativeArray()`**
-   - Helper function to call `findResolution()` for a particular package for use by `resolveLinkSection()`
+   - Process changes to the associative portion of an array field value that could contain nested arrays
  - **`getLinkOrderOverride()`**
    - Determine the order to use for a link section when the user's order disagrees with the target Magento section order
  - **`buildLinkOrderComparator()`**